MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 ## Exercise 2: Configuring the Windows PowerShell ISE application

+> **Note:** The Windows PowerShell ISE is available only for Windows PowerShell 5.1.
+It is no longer in active feature development and is not supported in PowerShell 7.
+Microsoft recommends **Visual Studio Code with the PowerShell extension** as the modern scripting environment.
+This exercise uses the ISE because it remains available on Windows 10/11 systems running Windows PowerShell 5.1.

+### Exercise scenario 2

+In this exercise, you'll customize the appearance of the Windows PowerShell ISE application.

+The main tasks for this exercise are:

+1. Open the Windows PowerShell ISE application as Administrator.
+1. Customize the ISE's appearance to use a single-pane view, hide the **Command** pane, and adjust the font size.

 ### Task 1: Open the Windows PowerShell ISE application as Administrator

 1. In the **Windows PowerShell console**, enter **ise**, and then press the Enter key.